GOFUVI/SeaSondeRAWSLambdaDocker/README.md

-Below is a revised, detailed README that explains each step and technical term so that even users without an extensive technical background can follow along.

----

 # SeaSondeR on AWS: Building & Deploying a Docker-based Lambda Function

 This repository demonstrates how to build a Docker image for SeaSondeR, push it to AWS Elastic Container Registry (ECR), and deploy it as an AWS Lambda function.
 The Lambda function processes files stored in Amazon S3.
 This guide explains each step in plain English and provides background on the underlying technologies.